How to hand-raise your very own butterfly

 "glues" each egg to the plant with a special

 liquid her body produces.
-We never try to
+We

 pull an egg off the plant because it could get